take your vision out into the world

 The King of Wands is the master of taking our creative vision out into the world.
 It may be bold and it may never have been done before, but this king will show us how it’s done, for they are the trailblazer with the drive and the ego to do it; the entrepreneur who likes a good challenge and moves quickly on his intuition.
 Confident and successful, they’re the natural leader who gets results but may not always be a team player.
 They will not suffer fools, and grow impatient with those not quick enough for them.
 They are passionate in their endeavors as long as they are not restricted by demanding colleagues or partners.

-In personality typing, each of the kings fits the E/J type of their suit’s Jungian function, and the King of Wands is textbook ENTJ, the idea people who tend to assume leadership roles but tend to be pushy when putting their ideas forward; the take-charge types who live in a world of challenges to be surmounted, but they need to be the ones surmounting them.
+In personality typing, each of the kings fits the E/J type of their suit’s Jungian function, and the King of Wands is textbook ENTJ, the idea people who tend to assume leadership roles but can be pushy when putting their ideas forward; the take-charge types who live in a world of challenges to be surmounted, but they need to be the ones surmounting them.
 Impersonal, their emotional lives are accidental and social lives incidental.
 As extraverts, they enjoy interactions and appreciate challenging conversation, but don’t like explaining themselves and their dynamic personalities and self-confidence may come off as cold, intimidating, forceful, and authoritative.

 (-) In resistance, they lack the drive for competition or achievement, or deny their power, perhaps out of a fear of a lack of expertise.

-(+) In excess, their domineering need to be in charge must not be questioned.
+(+) In excess, their ego’s domineering need to be in charge must not be questioned.
 They may be grandiose, arrogant, egocentric — even narcissistic.
 This is the baby king who needs to be the only one shining.

 Questions we may be prompted to ask when this card comes up include